-The theater director, filmmaker, and comic book artist on The Dance of Reality, his first film in over twenty years.
+The theater director, filmmaker, and provocateur on The Dance of Reality, his first film in over twenty years.

 Alejandro Jodorowsky’s new autobiographical film, The Dance of Reality, is set in his childhood hometown of Tocopilla, in northern Chile.
 The young Jodorowsky (played by Jeremías Herskovits) finds himself the target of his father’s overwhelming anger and his mother’s lamentations as he ping-pongs back and forth between their limitations and fantasies.
 The father, Jaime (played by Jodorowsky’s own son, Brontis Jodorowsky, in a truly cathartic gesture) is stone-cold, violent, and controlling, with a vision of life so loveless and bleak that his son cowers in anxiety and suffers panic attacks.
 His mother Sara, played by the soprano Pamela Flores, is an opera-singing, curvaceous apparition of emotional protection and nurturing, who rescues young Alejandro from the darkness, alienation, and anti-Semitism he encounters on a daily basis.
 These contradictions consistently bind his understanding of himself.
 When he tries to care for others, he fails; when he expresses his anger, he fails again.
 Feeling and consequence have a terrifying, mystifying logic that eludes him.
 In moments of despair, the 85-year-old director steps into the frame to reassure his younger self: “You are not alone,” he says, clutching the suicidal young boy, “You are with me.
 All you are going to be, you are already.
 What you are looking for is already within you.
 Embrace your sufferings, for through them, you will reach me.”